imqueue/imqueue.com/_includes/api/rpc.md

 blocks.
 And, of course, on functionality implementation itself.

-Such a way provides a simplicity of development process - you just writing a service code and frameworks takes care itself about everything else.
+Such a way provides a simplicity of development process - you just writing a service code and framework takes care itself about everything else.

-From the other hand in case of some specific need there is no limit of implementing Clients manually, but it can significantly increase amount of work to be done on implementation, and what is the most critical - on support after implementation.
+From the other hand, in case of some specific need, there is no limit of implementing Clients manually, but it can significantly increase amount of work to be done on implementation, and what is the most critical - on support after implementation.